 Capabilities of the GR Flex Flow Horizontal Pumping System

 GR Energy Services deploys a unique trailer-mounted horizontal pumping system that can be used to power fluid for single or multiple jet pumps or for a SWD test pump to help determine sizing for permanent equipment.
 This highly mobile HPS requires little maintenance, so service callouts are kept to a minimum.
-In addition, it has a robust filtration system that prevents impurities from entering the pump or the wellborn.
+In addition, it has a robust filtration system that prevents impurities from entering the pump or the wellbore.

 The HPS includes the following components: